aruba/central-python-workflows/device-metrics-export/README.md

 > [!TIP]
 > The Device Group field will only be populated for groups that are Central compatible device groups.
 Classic Central groups will not appear in this export.

-> Location fields from Floorplan ID through Longitude are populated only when `--include-floorplan` (or `--include-raw-location`) is provided.
-The Raw Location column is additionally gated behind `--include-raw-location`; passing this flag also implies `--include-floorplan`, so no separate flag is needed.
-All other location columns remain present with blank/null values when location data is unavailable.
+> Location fields from Floorplan ID through Longitude are only added to the CSV/JSON when `--include-floorplan` (or `--include-raw-location`) is provided.
+The Raw Location column is additionally gated behind `--include-raw-location`; passing this flag also implies `--include-floorplan`.
+When neither flag is provided, location columns are omitted entirely from outputs.

 If no data is returned from the APIs or post-processing yields an empty list, the script prints "No data to save."